Extreme working conditions

 - Driving with a trailer.

-- Using the vehicle as a taxi, police or delivery vehicle.
+- Using a vehicle as a taxi, police vehicle or delivery vehicle.

 - Frequent operation at outside temperatures below freezing.

-Police cars, taxis and training vehicles are also believed to operate in extreme conditions.
+Police cars, taxis and training vehicles are also considered to operate in extreme conditions.

-When operating under extreme conditions, some scheduled maintenance work may be required at shorter intervals than planned.
+When operating under extreme conditions, some routine maintenance may be required at shorter than scheduled intervals.